-TREATMENT OF THE LIVER CANCER:
+TREATMENT OF LIVER CANCER:

 There are different treatments and therapies available;

-Ablation therapies: radio-frequency ablation (RFA), microwave ablation, cryoablation and percutaneous ethanol injection (PEI).
+radio-frequency ablation (RFA), microwave ablation, cryoablation and percutaneous ethanol injection (PEI).
 These treatments involve the local destruction of cancer.
-The most commonly used local ablative therapies are radio-frequency ablation (RFA) and percutaneous ethanol injection (injecting pure alcohol into your tumor).
-These can also be used as a ‘bridge treatment’ while you await liver transplantation or as a treatment prior to liver resection surgery.
+The most commonly used local ablative therapies are radio-frequency ablation (RFA) and percutaneous ethanol injection (injecting pure alcohol into your tumor). can also be used as a ‘bridge treatment’ while you await liver transplantation or as a treatment prior to liver resection surgery.

-Both techniques can control tumors long term if they are small in size and number.
+Both techniques can control tumors long-term if they are small in size and number.
 We can also use them together with other treatments as part of an overall plan to manage your condition.

-In TACE a thin tube called a catheter is passed via a blood vessel in your groin to the blood vessels supplying the liver.
-A chemotherapy drug is injected directly into the tumor and block the blood vessel supplying it.
+In TACE a thin tube called a catheter passed via a blood vessel in your groin to the blood vessels supplying the liver.
+A chemotherapy drug injected directly into the tumor and block the blood vessel supplying it.
 The drug and the ischemia (blocking the blood supply to the tumor) damage the tumor tissue.
 TACE will not cure you but aims to shrink your tumor and stop it from getting bigger.